Text by CLOT Magazine

-Harm van den Dorpel is a Berlin-based Dutch conceptual artist regarded a key figure in the post-internet art movement.
-Alongside with other contemporaries, they developed a new way of exploring technology, digital footprints, and social networks.
-Recently, he’s presented a new artwork, Mutant Garden (2020) which represents another instalment in a series of chronological inquiries into the history of computation.
+Harm van den Dorpel is a Berlin-based Dutch conceptual artist regarded as a key figure in the post-internet art movement.
+They developed a new way of exploring technology, digital footprints, and social networks alongside other contemporaries.
+Recently, he’s presented a new artwork, Mutant Garden (2020), which represents another instalment in a series of chronological inquiries into the history of computation.

-This artwork uses an algorithm called ‘Cartesian genetic programming’, as proposed by Julian F. Miller and Peter Thomson, approximately twenty years ago.
+This artwork uses an algorithm called ‘Cartesian genetic programming’ proposed by Julian F. Miller and Peter Thomson approximately twenty years ago.
 It is called ‘Cartesian’ because it represents a program using a two-dimensional grid of nodes.
 By its nature, its genetic encoding contains many redundant genes, which are well known to assist in effective evolutionary development.

 Mutant Garden was preceded by Markov’s Window (2004), Death Imitates Language (2015), Algues Artificielles (2017), and Nested Exchange (2018).